 The unwritten history of the Chamber

-The economic and commercial past of the Tirana region is the basis for the later economic and social development.
+The economic-commercial past of the Tirana region is the basis for the later economic and social development.
 It is true that the history of Tirana begins with its establishment as a city in the XVII century, but the earliest evidence discovered, goes deep into historical antiquity.
-Archaeological sources have discovered in this area treasures of coins of Apollonia and Durrësi, as well as Roman Republican denari, which shows that in the 1st century bc , the monetary economy was developed, even in the area of Tirana which testifies the penetration of the Roman economy in this part of Southern Illyria, and which is related to the development of property, production and trade exchanges.
+Archaeological sources have discovered in this area treasures of coins of Apollonia and Durrës, as well as Roman republican denari, which shows that in the 1st century bc, the monetary economy was developed, even in the area of Tirana which testifies the penetration of the Roman economy in this part of Southern Illyria, and which is related to the development of property, production and trade exchanges.

 Chamber of Commerce, dates before 1897

-The Tirana Chamber of Commerce appears to us in a document since 1897, through the note left by the honorable academic, Prof. Kristo Frashëri and which constitutes a very important document for our work and research: it is a rare data, which testify the existence (but not the establishment, implying and accepting that the establishment should have been done long ago ) of the institution of chamber of commerce, agriculture and industry, as part of the administration of the municipality of the sub-prefecture of Tirana.
-The note, which was left to us as a legacy by the well-known historian, is written with pen on page no. 71 of the book “Tirana 1937” and is the translation of a Turkish chronicle, which belongs to the Vilajet of Shkodra of 1313 (1897) and deals with the administration of the sub-prefecture of Tirana.
+In a document from 1897, the Chamber of Commerce of Tirana appears to us, through the note left by the honorable academic, Prof. Kristo Frashëri and which constitutes a very important document for our work and research: it is a rare data, which proves the existence (but not the establishment, implying and accepting that the formation should have been done long ago ) of the institution of chamber of commerce, agriculture and industry, as part of the administration of the municipality of the sub-prefecture of Tirana.
+The note, which was left to us as a legacy by the well-known historian, is written in pen on page no. 71 of the book “Tirana 1937” and is the translation of a Turkish chronicle, which belongs to the Vilayet of Shkodra of 1313 (1897) and deals with the administration of the sub-prefecture of Tirana.
 In the note, after mentioning the name of the Mayor, Mehmet Ali Bey and the names of the five members of this Municipality, we read: “Chairman of the Chamber of Commerce – Agriculture – Industry: Fuat Bey”.

 The translation of this Chronicle of the Vilayet of Shkodra, which included the sub-prefecture of Tirana, gives us an indisputable fact and we have no choice but to admit that in 1897, in the administration of the Municipality of sub-prefecture of Tirana, the Chamber of Commerce, Agriculture and Industry was also part of it and its chairman was Fuat Bey.
 But who is Fuat Bey?

-The Chamber of Commerce was part of the state administration and performed the tasks assigned to them by this administration.
-The renaissance of chambers of commerce in the 1920s and their development until 1944, placed them in the positions of a body initially subordinated to the Ministry of Internal Affairs, functioning with a legal framework under Ottoman law of Chambers of Trade, and this continued until the Albanian legislation was in place.
+Our Chambers of Commerce were created and were part of the state administration and performed the tasks assigned to them by this administration.
+The renaissance of chambers of commerce in the 1920s and their development until 1944, placed them in the positions of a body initially subordinated to the Ministry of Internal Affairs, with a building structure and function under Ottoman law of Chambers of Trade, and this continued until the Albanian legislation was drafted.

-The interest of the government was that, in dealing with the solution of the problems of the economy, the state should have to deal with representatives of traders and not directly with the individual trader, craftsman, farmer or industrialists.
+The interest of the government was that, in dealing with the solution to the problems of the economy, the state should have to deal with representatives of traders and not with the individual trader, craftsman, farmer or industrialist.
 This was especially evident when, after the convening of the Congress of Merchants on July 31 and August 2, 1922, the government failed to achieve its objectives.
+For the government, it was more appropriate to have representatives of Chambers of Commerce in Congress.
+And from this time on, initiatives will be launched for the convening of several Congresses of chambers of commerce, where state bodies seek opinions and ways to provide solutions to concerns in terms of economic and trade development.
 The years 1920-1940 can be called the years of Merchant Congresses, because 7 Congresses take place: in 1922, 1924-25, 1928, 1930, 1932, 1934 and 1939.

 On April 30, 1932, the law “On the Establishment of Chambers of Commerce” was issued, and after that new elections of the Chamber were organized.
 Entrepreneur Omer Fortuzi is elected its chairman, who would continue to run the Chamber even after 1940, although he was elected Mayor of Tirana.